- China Tours +

 - Day Tours

-With Chinese New Year coming up, and this year being the year of the Rooster, it is worth trying to understand the Chinese zodiac, a system of divination that differs from Western astrology.
+With Chinese New Year coming up, and 2018 is the year of the Dog, it is worth trying to understand the Chinese zodiac, a system of divination that differs from Western astrology.

 The main similarities between the two systems is that both systems are based on date and time of birth, with 12 symbols or signs used to communicate across meaning.
 We've listed some of the main differences, to make things a little easier to understand.